 Moore & Van Allen PLLC

-Valecia McDowell is the co-head of the Firm's White Collar, Regulatory Defense and Investigations practice.
-Ms. McDowell has extensive experience conducting internal investigations for publicly traded, privately-held and non-profit institutions in the U.S., Europe, Asia and South America.
-In so doing, Ms. McDowell has represented clients in disputes, investigations, and/or negotiations involving the DOJ, SEC, CFTC, FINRA, HUD, USDA, OIG, Congress, the U.K. Financial Conduct Authority (FCA), the Japanese Financial Services Agency (JFSA), the Comissão de Valores Mobiliarios (the Brazilian Securities Commission), and the Banco Central do Brasil (the Central Bank of Brazil), among others.
-Ms. McDowell also possesses significant trial, arbitration, regulatory defense experience in complex, high-stakes cases, particularly in the financial services, securities, manufacturing, telecommunications and health care industries.
+Valecia McDowell is the Co-Head of the firm's White Collar, Regulatory Defense and Investigations practice and a member of the firm’s Management Committee.
+Ms. McDowell is known for her experience conducting internal investigations across the U.S., Europe, Asia and South America.
+In so doing, Ms. McDowell has represented clients in disputes, investigations, and negotiations involving the CFPB, HUD, DOJ, SEC, FINRA, CFTC, USDA, OIG, Congress, State Attorneys General, the U.K. Financial Conduct Authority (FCA), the Japanese Financial Services Agency (JFSA), the Comissão de Valores Mobiliarios (the Brazilian Securities Commission), and the Banco Central do Brasil (the Central Bank of Brazil), among others.
+Within the financial services arena, she has developed particularized expertise in the areas of conduct risk management and consumer finance.
+Ms. McDowell also possesses significant trial, arbitration, and regulatory defense experience in complex, high-stakes cases, particularly in the financial services, healthcare, securities, manufacturing, and telecommunications industries.

-Her representative litigation engagements include defeating a motion for injunctive relief in an investor breach of fiduciary duty claim in Georgia federal court; obtaining injunctive relief and appointment of a receiver on behalf of a public financial institution in a tenants-in-common commercial property dispute in North Carolina federal and state courts; defending a hedge fund in a breach of fiduciary duty dispute in Texas state court; obtaining dismissal of shareholder derivative suit on behalf of a public telecommunications company in NC federal court; defending multiple Sarbanes-Oxley claims in administrative court in Pennsylvania; arguing before the Eleventh Circuit in a product development dispute; and serving as lead counsel before the North Carolina Business Court on behalf of Bank of America in its recent shareholder derivative lawsuit relating to the acquisition of Merrill Lynch.
+Ms. McDowell’s representative litigation engagements include obtaining a voluntary dismissal in a shareholder derivative class action lawsuit arising out of a $1.5B sales transaction for a publicly traded company; defeating a motion for injunctive relief in a high value investor’s breach of fiduciary duty claim in Georgia federal court; obtaining injunctive relief and appointment of a receiver on behalf of a public financial institution in a tenants-in-common commercial property dispute in North Carolina federal and state courts; defending a hedge fund in a breach of fiduciary duty dispute in Texas state court; obtaining a favorable settlement for a national bank after commencement of jury selection in a federal consumer finance trial in South Carolina; first chairing successful defense of Sarbanes-Oxley claims in Pennsylvania Administrative Hearing and on appeal before the Third Circuit; arguing before the Eleventh Circuit in a product development dispute; and serving as lead counsel before the North Carolina Business Court on behalf of Bank of America in its recent shareholder derivative lawsuit relating to the acquisition of Merrill Lynch.